sclavijosuero/wick-a11y/README.md

 > **Before launching the accessibility analysis, ensure what you want to analyze is fully rendered on the page.**
 >
-> **The plugin analyzes DOM elements that are visible in the browser viewport as per the axe-core plugin (it will not include hidden elements).**
+> **The plugin analyzes DOM elements that are visible in the browser viewport as per the axe-core® plugin (it will not include hidden elements).**

 ## Installation